techcentaur/Flocking-Simulation/README.md

 ```
 - `THREE.BufferAttribute` stores data for an attribute associated with a BufferGeometry, [for more](https://threejs.org/docs/#api/core/BufferAttribute).

-- Function to initiate birds is named as `initBirds()`, it renders vertex and fragment, and shader material and then creates an object of `THREE.Mesh(geometry, material)`.
+- Function to initiate birds is named as `initBirds()`, it renders vertex and fragment, and shader material and then creates an object of `THREE.Mesh` as -
 ```javascript
 var birdMesh = new THREE.Mesh( geometry, material );
 ```

-### Creating a Rotating 3D Frame with Orbital Controls.
+### Creating a Rotating 3D Frame with Orbital Controls
+---
 - This is a brief version of the code, with comments to increase understandibility, used to **create 3D frame** with **orbital controls**.

 - `guiControls()` is an important function for 3D frame setting, it includes the initial setting of **rotation**, **light**, **intensity**, **angle** and a lot of **shadow** variables.